BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.19 =
+HAPPY NEW YEAR 🎉, THIS IS THE LAST RELEASE OF 2017 :
 * FIXED : Bug if bookings are null.
 * FIXED : Remove bootstrap reference in admin part (backend) to avoid conflict.
+* IMPROVED : Check if cURL is activated and display a message if not.

 == Changelog ==